 Expensive Home Renovations Before Moving

 Before trying to sell your house, the temptations of renovating the entire property are present.
 The voice in your head is likely whispering countless ideas of what you can improve around your home.
-Are there certain items that make sense to repair and others that don’t?
-To determine a plan of action, make a list of things you should and should not fix before selling your house.
+Are certain items that make sense to repair and others that don’t?
+To determine a plan of action, list things you should and should not fix before selling your house.
 Don’t repair more than you need to.
-This can drain your funds and eat up weeks (or months) of time.
+This can drain your funds and take weeks (or months).

 Research properties in your area that have recently sold.
 This will tell you what current homebuyers in your market are looking for.
 If the homes selling on the market are brand new, you’ll need to meet similar standards to reach a similar price point.
 Consider selling your house as-is for homeowners who don’t have much time on their hands before relocating.
 You can list your home in its current condition and see what offers you can generate.